 How to make the Casonsei:

-As you expand the well, keep pushing the flour up to retain the well shape.
+As you expand the well, keep pushing the flour up to retain the excellent shape.
 Do not worry that this initial phase looks messy.
 The dough will come together when half of the flour is incorporated.

 Note: Do not skip the kneading or resting portion of this recipe.
-They are essential for a light pasta.
+They are essential for light pasta.

-For the filling: In a mixing bowl, place the potatoes, bread crumbs, meat and cheese and mix with a fork.
-Add milk, little by little, until mass comes together and season with salt, pepper and a pinch of cinnamon.
+For the filling: In a mixing bowl, place the potatoes, bread crumbs, meat, and cheese and mix with a fork.
+Add milk, little by little, until mass comes together and season with salt, pepper, and a pinch of cinnamon.

-Place in boiling water and cook until “al dente”.
+Place in boiling water and cook until “al dente.”

 Meanwhile, melt the butter and veal stock.
 Toss to coat with grated cheese and serve.